Baljan/cafesys/README.md

 This environment will use the `.env.docker` file for environment variables, **not** `.env`.

-## Setting up a local development environment
+## Setting up of local development environment
 ### macOS
 **Note: This guide requires that you have installed Docker and Docker Compose (see https://docs.docker.com/compose/install/).**